-However, that doesn’t mean that they don’t need treatment, and this is where our doctors come in.
+However, that doesn’t mean that they don’t need treatment, and this is where our doctors can help.

-Our Doctors can take a look at your eyelid, diagnose the problem and recommend effective treatment that’ll help you get rid of the problem and manage any pain or discomfort in your eye.
+They can take a look at your eyelid, diagnose the condition and recommend effective treatment that’ll help you get better and manage any pain or discomfort you may be experiencing.

 There are a number of potential issues you could have with your eyelid.
 Each looks and feels slightly different, so let’s take a look at the most common issues.

-You can speed up the healing process of both cysts and styes by applying a warm flannel three or four times a day.
-If a cyst shows no sign of disappearing, a GP can arrange for it to be removed.
+You can speed up the healing process of cysts by applying a warm flannel three or four times a day.
+If a cyst shows no sign of disappearing, a GP can arrange for it to be drained.

-For example, if your upper eyelid droops to the point where your vision is affected, a GP may be able to refer you for an operation to deal with the excess skin.
+For example, if your upper eyelid droops to the point where your vision is affected, a GP may refer you for an operation to deal with the excess skin.

 Your lower eyelid can sometimes roll outwards, a condition known as an ectropion.
 This can affect tear production and lead to dry, red eyes.
 Drops or ointment will usually be prescribed to manage any discomfort.

 If it rolls inwards, it’s known as entropion, and causes your eye to water a lot - you should see a GP for more advice as treatment is generally needed.
 Sometimes, if complications are a risk, you may need an operation to correct the eyelid.

 Some eye problems cause a sticky substance to form, which leads to your eyelids sticking together.
 This may be most obvious in the morning, when you open your eyes for the first time in the day.
 When this substance dries it can lead to crusty and flaky areas around your eyes.